numerology-name-calculator/.github/profile/README.md

-# Name Numerology Calculator Unlock the secrets hidden in your name and find the path to a better life!
+# Name Numerology Calculator: Unlock the secrets hidden in your name and find the path to a better life!

 Numerology has been utilized since ancient times 📅 and is a very effective instrument.
 Based on your name's linked numbers, it can provide insights about your personality, life's purpose, and destiny.
 Number rhythm is the foundation of numerology.
 You can determine your name's vibration frequency 🔄 and how it affects your life by utilizing numerology.